flatpak/xdg-desktop-portal/doc/usb-portal.md

 to influence which other udev properties are fetched.
 This approach is open to suggestions - it may be necessary to expose more information more liberally through the portal.
-The initial attempt has been made to provide sensible information usefull for display in a user interface.
+The initial attempt has been made to provide sensible information useful for display in a user interface.

 [^3]: This is clearly not ideal.
 The ideal approach is to go through